- What are the benefits of the Honors Program at UNL?

 - Do Honors classes cost more than other classes?

 No. Honors classes carry the same tuition costs as other classes do.
-However, on occasion, special field trips and other associated opportunities may arise in connection with a specific class, and should a student engage in one or more of those opportunities, which are voluntary, the student will incur extra costs.
+However, on occasion, special field trips and other associated opportunities may arise in connection with a specific class, and should a student engage in one or more of those voluntary opportunities the student will incur extra costs.

 - Am I required to live in Neihardt Residence Center?